CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 - Fira is a good place to stay as it is the busiest village and it is very easy to get around from there.
 If you plan to use public transportation, it is the best place to stay as there are many bus connections.
 You can find budget hotels in Fira.
 Check out this unique hostel close to the main bus station and the city center.
 It is not the cheapest hostel but probably the best.

-- Oia is quite remarkable, but accommodations here are pretty expensive, and it is on the north of the island – quite far from other villages and attractions.
+- Oia is quite remarkable, but accommodations here are pretty expensive.
+It is on the north of the island – quite far from other villages and attractions.
 For luxury accommodation, Oia is the perfect place to stay.
 Charisma Suites seems like the perfect choice for anyone who wants to splurge.
 Check out prices here.

 - If you are looking for a quiet place, consider staying in Pyrgos.
 It is a beautiful gem that is getting more popular but is less crowded yet a charming village.
 Check out this 4* hotel in Pyrgos seems a good place to stay if you look for a decent boutique hotel that is quite unique.